JetBrains/intellij-sdk-docs/topics/basics/getting_started/build_number_ranges.md

 ```
 </compare>

-> Specific build numbers and their corresponding release version are available via _Previous Releases_ on the corresponding product's download page, for example [Previous IntelliJ IDEA Releases](https://www.jetbrains.com/idea/download/previous.html).
+> Specific build numbers and their corresponding release version are available via _Previous Releases_ on the corresponding product's download page, for example, [Previous IntelliJ IDEA Releases](https://www.jetbrains.com/idea/download/previous.html).
 > For upcoming versions, see [Early Access Program](https://eap.jetbrains.com).
 >
-> See also [What versions of IntelliJ-based IDEs are supported?](https://intellij-support.jetbrains.com/hc/en-us/articles/360019574859-What-versions-of-IntelliJ-based-IDEs-are-supported-) for JetBrains IDE support policy.
+> See also ["What versions of IntelliJ-based IDEs are supported?"](https://intellij-support.jetbrains.com/hc/en-us/articles/360019574859-What-versions-of-IntelliJ-based-IDEs-are-supported-) for JetBrains IDE support policy.
 >
 {style="note" title="Build numbers for products"}